timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-07-31
+# Today is 2019-08-01

 ## Objectives for the day:

-- Receive a ghost file on the server and deal with it.
+- Receive a ghost file from the server.
-- download ghost file from server?
+- Play the received ghost file.

 # Purpose